Convex Estimation of Gaussian Graphical Regression Models with Covariates: Introduction

+which allows both the mean vector and the precision matrix of $\bm X$ to depend on a realization of covariates $\bm U = \vec u$.
+A commonly used specification assumes that only the mean depends on $\bm U$, while the precision matrix remains constant.
+This specification is also known as the conditional Gaussian graphical model \citep{yin-li}:

+Estimation of the unknown parameters in \eqref{eq:meanadj} is challenging, as the negative log-likelihood associated with \eqref{eq:multitask} is not jointly convex in $(\mat\Gamma, \mat B_0)$.
+Existing approaches typically rely on alternating optimization \citep{rothman,yin-li,chen18} or two-stage procedures \citep{cai13, chen2016}.
+Despite this nonconvexity, minimax-optimal rates for joint estimation under \eqref{eq:multitask} with \eqref{eq:meanadj} have been established \citep{chen18, lv}.
+Several works have sought to convexify the problem.
+For instance, \citet{wang_joint_2015} propose a convex formulation based on an initial estimate of $\mat\Gamma$, while \citet{zhu_convex_2020} introduce a reparametrization that yields a jointly convex negative log-likelihood.

-Note that in this specification, the error covariance matrix does not depend on covariates.
-Multivariate regression models specify \eqref{eq:meanadj} with the goal to improve estimation of $\mat\Gamma$ by also estimating $\mat B_0$; see for example \citet{yuan-multitask} and references therein for this well-studied setting.
-By contrast, the focus of the covariate-adjusted GGM framework is to estimate the sparsity pattern of the precision matrix while accounting for covariate information through $\mat B_0$.
-Several methods exist in this framework that employ sparse penalization to the negative log-likelihood of \eqref{eq:multitask} \citep{rothman, yin-li,cai13,chen2016, wang_joint_2015, chen18}.
-These models also are termed ``conditional Gaussian graphical models'' in \citet{yin-li}.
+Model \eqref{eq:multitask} with specification \eqref{eq:meanadj} can also be viewed as a multivariate response regression model, where the primary goal is to improve estimation of $\mat\Gamma$ by leveraging structural assumptions on $\mat B_0$.
+In contrast, the covariate-adjusted GGM framework focuses on recovering the sparsity pattern of the precision matrix while accounting for covariate effects through $\bm U$.
+Several methods in this setting incorporate structure-inducing penalties into the likelihood of \eqref{eq:multitask} associated with the specification \eqref{eq:meanadj}; see \citet{liu_estimation_2025} for a recent review highlighting connections and distinctions between these closely related lines of work.